 This image resonated with me all week long, as I watched our pianist sneak out of our lodging every morning at dawn, take the car keys, and climb our literal mountain to get in some solo practicing before our daily rehearsals.
 Nestled inside Timberline for the week, I like to think of the midnight secrets our borrowed piano must have shared with the mountains, after the music stopped and we locked the doors each night.
 The silence that exists before and after the music happens, that silence of muses danced with nature all week for me, during our third season of Music in the Mountains.

-The first time I came to perform at Powder Mountain in 2013, I very casually put one of the ‘Make No Small Plans’ bumper stickers on my violin case, having no idea that four years later Music in the Mountains would be where it is now: on a new frontier, an intersection between art and community and nature, and inspiring so many.
-When I travel for concerts all around the world, people always notice this small salute to our Eden community on my violin case, and I am honored to bear this message.
-To envision a mountain which never ceases to rise, to devote your daily life to climbing it.
+I first came to perform at Powder Mountain in 2013, having no idea that four years later Music in the Mountains would be where it is now: on a new frontier, an intersection between art and community and nature, and inspiring so many.
+Having a life in music is akin to envisioning a mountain which never ceases to rise, to devote your daily life to climbing it.
 Every morning I open up my violin case, and start from the bottom once more.
 And Powder Mountain continually rises for me to new heights, this gift of being part of something larger than our collective imaginations could even conceive.
 As musicians we become vessels through which the dreams of giants reach our audiences, hundreds of years later.
 Performing on the top of Powder Mountain feels like a gift wrapped in multiple layers of resonance.

-The string quartet is a model where democracy, unity, and transcendent beauty all exist, its members coming together for a greater whole.
-Chamber is analogous to what I have experienced of the Powder Mountain community: bringing together great minds and spirits in a unique setting, for an intimate and profound sharing of ideas.
+The string quartet is a model where unity meets beauty, its members coming together for a greater whole.
 Chamber music is about our humanity.

 In our country, a huge portion of society is not exposed to classical music.
 I count myself lucky that I discovered the violin through my public school system in Los Angeles at the age of five, knowing that so many of our children do not have access to arts education.
 Who could have known that by someone placing a violin in my hands in a school gymnasium I would then move to New York five years later to study with my idol Itzhak Perlman.
 In my career as a violinist and composer I have the privilege of performing in the greatest concert halls all around the world.
 But never have I felt the impact of this music as strongly as when I have performed at a maximum security prison here in the U.S. This is an art form that has deeply spiritual resonance and can reach anyone at his or her core and therefore I feel it is my personal obligation, and my generation of musicians’ obligation, to make classical music accessible to all.
 Music in the Mountains is unique because our mission is multi layered: to allow world class artists to flourish through the residency retreat, to expose classical music to new communities, and to present world class concerts for free.
 The result is a beautiful and lasting dialogue - and being on top of a Mountain doesn't hurt.